Today, the online platform has completely transformed our lifestyle, our communication patterns, our shopping habits, and the way we conduct business.

-The business was founded in the year 2004 by Michael Evans and Matt Maloney, and today, it has a presence in more than 2000 US cities and London.
-Encompassing a massive userbase and collaborations with over 105,000 takeout restaurants, Grubhub comprises of a portfolio of brands like Grubhub, LevelUp, MenuPages, Seamless, Eat24 and Tapingo.
+The business was founded in the year 2004 by Michael Evans (Founder) and Matt Maloney (Co-Founder & CEO), and today, it has a presence in more than 2700 US cities and London.
+Encompassing a massive userbase and collaborations with over 140,000 takeout restaurants, Grubhub comprises of a portfolio of brands like LevelUp, MenuPages, BiteGrabber, Seamless, Eat24, AllMenus and Tapingo.

 Amazing, isn’t it?
-But how does Grubhub work, and what is its revenue model?
-Let’s begin by first analyzing the Grubhub business model.
+But how does Grubhub work, and what is its revenue/business model?
+Let’s begin first how does Grubhub works.

 With an objective to make food ordering and food delivery a seamless experience, Grubhub connects local food outlets in the city with the customers.